-Permanent Partial Disability Benefits for Injured Ohio Workers
+Permanent Partial Disability Benefits for Ohio BWC claimants

-Permanent partial disability (PPD) is offered to Columbus and Ohio workers who experience residual damage after a work-related illness or injury.
-Residual damage is permanent injury that cannot be resolved; an employee has recovered as fully as is possible, but will never return to the same physical state as before the injury.
+Permanent partial disability (PPD) is offered to Ohio BWC claimants who experience residual damage after a work-related illness or injury.
+Residual damage is a permanent injury that cannot be resolved; an employee has recovered as fully as possible but will never return to the same physical state as before the injury.
 Often, this means that the employee cannot work and earn income in the same manner.
 Permanent partial disability benefits seek to address the loss of earning capacity created by the injury.

 For example, consider a factory worker with a piece of equipment falling on his arm, breaking his elbow.
 He receives proper treatment and heals.
 However, after the injury, he cannot extend his arm.
 While he may perform job functions and still work, he has suffered a permanent injury that could qualify for PPD benefits.